webdriverio-boneyard/webdriver.io/source/_posts/teaser/feature-rich.md

 ### Feature-Rich

-Most of the Selenium WebDriver Wire Protocol is already implemented and wraped in **useful commands**
+Most of the Selenium WebDriver Wire Protocol is already implemented and wrapped in **useful commands**